skypjack/entt/docs/md/entity.md

 vel.dy = 0.;
 ```

-Similarly, the `assign_each` member function template accepts two iterators,
+This function is overloaded and can receive also a couple of iterators to be
-that is a range of entities to which to assign a component.
+used to assign the same component to multiple entities at once.

 If an entity already has the given component, the `replace` member function
 template can be used to replace it: